-Most by now should know the facts: almost 2.6 billion people (40 percent) in the world do not have access to basic sanitation and over 6,000 children die each day from dirty water and poor sanitation.
+Most people should know the facts: almost 2.6 billion people in the world do not have access to basic sanitation and over 6,000 children die each day from dirty water and poor sanitation.
 Adequate sanitation, hygiene, and drinking water are essential to keep people healthy.
-So it’s great to hear (via Water Advocates) about three innovators taking steps to improve sanitation conditions in Africa.
+So it’s great to hear via Water Advocates about three innovators taking steps to improve sanitation conditions in Africa.

 David Kuria, founder of the company Ecotact, builds free-standing bathroom facilities in Kenya.
 These facilities are compared to malls because they have a place for shoe shines, food vendors, phones, eight toilets, a water kiosk, a baby changing station, and showers.